 We did dances all over Yellowknife, but one of the nicest spots was the Yellowknife Inn.

 Sometimes over holidays, band members would go home.
 I stayed this Christmas and got to play lead.
 Ken Bechtel (supervisor) told me he liked the band's new blues sound.

-We did a dance for Akaitcho hall, same complaint - no dancing with the girlfriends, Karen Beamish, Karen Stott and Miki Gauchie.
+We did a dance for Akaitcho hall.
+My complaint with all school and hostel dances was - no dancing with the girlfriends, Karen Beamish, Karen Stott and Miki Gauchie.